awais2723/Kord-Snap-and-Solve/README.md

 2. Open the Expo Go app on your mobile device.
 3. Scan the QR code displayed in the terminal to open the app.

+### Scripts

+1. start: This script is used to start the Expo development server.
+You can run it using `npm start` or `yarn start`.
+It launches the development server and allows you to preview your app in a development environment.

+2. start:clear: Similar to the start script, but it clears the Metro bundler cache before starting the server.
+This can be useful if you're encountering issues related to caching.
+You can run it using `npm run start:clear` or `yarn start:clear`.

+3. android: This script starts the Expo development server and opens your app in an Android emulator or device.
+You can run it using `npm run android` or `yarn android`.

+4. ios: Similar to the android script, but it opens your app in an iOS simulator or device.
+You can run it using `npm run ios` or `yarn ios`.

+5. web: This script starts the Expo development server and opens your app in a web browser.
+You can run it using `npm run web` or `yarn web`.

+6. upgrade: This script is used to upgrade Expo dependencies to the latest versions.
+You can run it using `npm run upgrade` or `yarn upgrade`.

+7. build:android: This script builds the Android version of your app using EAS CLI in preview mode.
+You can run it using `npm run build:android` or `yarn build:android`.

+8. build:ios: This script builds the iOS version of your app using EAS CLI in preview mode.
+You can run it using `npm run build:ios` or `yarn build:ios`.

+9. build:web: This script exports the web version of your app using Expo CLI.
+It cleans the output directory before exporting.
+You can run it using `npm run build:web` or `yarn build:web`.

+10. publish: This script is used to publish your app updates using EAS CLI.
+You can run it using `npm run publish` or `yarn publish`.

+11. public:web: This script deploys your web app to Firebase hosting.
+You can run it using `npm run public:web` or `yarn public:web`.

+12. prepare: This script is used for Husky, a tool for Git hooks.
+It prepares Husky for running pre-commit hooks.
+It doesn't need to be manually executed, but if you want to run it manually, you can use `npm run prepare` or `yarn prepare`.

+13. format: This script formats your code using Prettier.
+It automatically formats all files in your project.
+You can run it using `npm run format` or `yarn format`.

+14. format:check: Similar to the format script, but it checks if the code needs formatting without actually modifying the files.
+You can run it using `npm run format:check` or `yarn format:check`.

+15. lint: This script checks your code for syntax and style errors using ESLint.
+It doesn't fix the errors automatically.
+You can run it using `npm run lint` or `yarn lint`.

+16. lint:fix: Similar to the lint script, but it also attempts to fix the errors found by ESLint.
+You can run it using `npm run lint:fix` or `yarn lint:fix`.

+17. test: This script is used for running tests using Jest.
+You can run it using `npm run test` or `yarn test`.

+18. commit: This script assists in making Git commits by adding files to the staging area and opening a commit message prompt using git-cz.
+You can run it using `npm run commit` or `yarn commit`.

+19. release: This script is used for releasing a new version of the project.
+It prepares the changelog and updates the version number according to the Semantic Versioning convention using standard-version.
+You can run it using `npm run release` or `yarn release`.

+20. eject: This script is used to eject your app from Expo.
+It converts your project into a standard React Native project.
+You can run it using `npm run eject` or `yarn eject`.
+(Note: Be cautious when using eject as it's an irreversible action.)

 ### Technologies Used

 - TypeScript